saulocantanhede/tfgreek2/docs/features/featuresbygroup.md

 This is the key to the meaning of the features in this TextFabric dataset.
 The available features can be grouped together as following:

-* [Grid features](#grid-features): pertains to the arrangement and organization of the data.
+* [Grid features](#grid-features): features pertaining to the arrangement and organization of the database.
-* [Sectional features](#sectional-features): encompasses attributes or elements related to divisions within the text.
+* [Sectional features](#sectional-features): features related to structural divisions within the text.
-* [Orthograpic features](#orthograpic-features): deals with features related to the visual representation of the text.
+* [Orthograpic features](#orthograpic-features): features related to the visual representation of the text.
-* [Lexical features](#lexical-features): focuses on aspects related to individual words and lexical properties.
+* [Lexical features](#lexical-features): features related to individual words and their lexical properties.
-* [Textcritical features](#textcritical-features): deals with features related to textual critical issue.
+* [Textcritical features](#textcritical-features): features related to textual critical issues.
 * [Morphological features](#morphological-features): involves attributes that describe the internal structure and form of words.
 * [Syntactic features](#syntactic-features): covers properties related to the arrangement of words and phrases to form meaningful sentences and phrases.
 * [Semantic features](#semantic-features): covers properties related to semantic meaning and roles.